urbit/docs/docs.md

 Dig into the mechanics of Urbit with [Core Hoon](hoon).
 Refer back there for pure-code exercises and functions in the [standard library](hoon/library).

-Registered academics are required to start with the [Nock definition](nock/definition) and work upward from there.
+Anyone obsessed with math, theory, fundamentals of computation, etc, should start with the [Nock definition](nock/definition) and work upward from there.

 </div>